🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 The development of a deficiency can be prevented mainly by the regular consumption of foods rich in vitamin B2.
 As long as it does not promote diseases, this is completely sufficient to avoid a riboflavin deficiency.

-Where is a lot of vitamin B2 in it?
+Where is a lot of vitamin B2 found?

 Vitamin B2 is found in many animal and plant foods.
 Good sources of riboflavin include: